-Nonetheless, the reader still emphasizes with the soldiers, especially in the fourth chapter.
-Their youngness moves the reader more than their heroic gestures.
-Their incredible strength and sense of duty glorify them but also makes the reader perceive them as "distant".
-On the other hand, reading familiar scenes like the band scene in the fourth article makes the reader perceive their youngness and will of living through a war that is described realistically in all its harmfulness.
+Nonetheless, the reader still emphasises with the soldiers and, especially in the fourth chapter.
+Their youth moves the reader more than their heroic gestures.
+Their incredible strength and sense of duty exhalts them but at the same time makes the reader perceive them as "distant".
+On the other hand, reading familiar scenes like the band scene in the fourth article makes the reader perceive their youth and determination to survive a war described realistically and with all the damages it involves.

-This collection of reports makes the reader perceive the dangers that soldiers had to pass, making him or her fell empathy for them even a hundred years later.
+The collection of reports makes the reader perceive the complex situations that soldiers had to overcome, making him or her feel empathy for them despite the chronological distance.